Bajaj Cub

-The Bajaj Cub was a limited edition release motor scooter from Bajaj Auto.
-A suitable electronic ignition system for scooters was developed and introduced on the "Bajaj-Cub".
+The Bajaj Cub was a limited edition release motor scooter from Indian manufacturer Bajaj Auto.
+A suitable electronic ignition system for scooters was developed and introduced on Bajaj Cub.
 It was released in 1987 and was quite quickly discontinued.
 It usually came with a detachable single footrest but an all-round foot-rest was optional.
-It gave a mileage of 40 km/L on roads with good maintenance.
+With good maintenance, it gave a mileage of 40 km/L on roads.

-This model was discontinued due to the huge success of its higher powered 4 speed, 150cc model, the Chetak.
+This model was discontinued due to the success of its higher powered 4 speed, 150cc model, Bajaj Chetak.
 The Cub had a 100cc engine, and a smaller wheel diameter compared to the Chetak.
-The Chetak had better pick-up but a lower mileage of fuel.
+The Chetak's bigger engine gave it better pick-up but a lower mileage of fuel.

 It was priced at around INR 9500 approx. (190.550 US$) at the time of its release.
-In 1991 it costed 19000Rs.
-On road price Bangalore.
+In 1991 it costed INR 19000 on road price Bangalore.